Landspeak 2022: Visit / Cruinniú / Kiyokēwin

-The aim of this visit/cruinniú/kiyokēwin will be to build upon connections forged online during Landspeak: A Gathering of Indigenous and Irish Voices, a virtual conference that took place online in March 2021, and Reading the Truth and Reconciliation Commission Report (TRC), a weekly reading organised by Landspeak, reading of the TRC aloud among people from Turtle Island and Ireland, gathered online over the Autumn of 2021.
+The aim of Visit / Cruinniú / Kiyokēwin was to build upon connections forged during Landspeak: A Gathering of Indigenous and Irish Voices, a virtual conference that took place online in March 2021, and Reading the Truth and Reconciliation Commission Report (TRC), a weekly reading of the TRC aloud among people from Canada and Ireland, gathered online over the Autumn of 2021.
 Learn more about Landspeak 2022: Visit / Cruinniú / Kiyokēwin »

 The events presented by Landspeak are organised in partnership with the Ireland Canada University Foundation, University College Dublin, and the ᑭᕀ Kiy Collective.